NOTz00m/bad-morse-transmitter/README.md

    - `TIMINGS`: View current timings.
    - `RESET`: Reset all configurations to defaults.
    - `LAST`: View the last transmitted Morse code.

+### Option 2 (With Executable – Not recommended as it is quite buggy currently and TRIGGERS FALSE POSITIVES DUE TO NO CERTIFICATE):
+1. Download the latest executable from the [releases page](#) + clone or download the repository.
+2. Upload the Arduino sketch to your Arduino board using the Arduino IDE.
+3. Run `morsetransmission.exe`.
+This will automatically start the application.
+4. Select your COM port (usually something like `COM3`, `COM4` on Windows).
+5. Enter your desired text and hit "Transmit" to send Morse code.
+6. To configure timings or reset, click the respective buttons in the interface.

 ## Serial Commands